-11.1.1.2.1 Application settings APIs
+11.1.1.2 Application settings APIs

-11.1.1.2.1.1 General group settings
+11.1.1.2.1 General group settings

-Setting Group Setting Name Туре Description Default Value general EnableMonitorR owCount Boolean Controls whether a job displays the total number of rows that are being masked.
+Setting Group Setting Name Туре Description Default Value general general EnableMonitorR owCount Controls whether a job displays the total number of rows that are being masked.
 Setting this to false reduces the startup time of all jobs. true PasswordTimeS pan Integer [0, ∞) The number of hours a user is locked out for before they can attempt to log in again.
 23 PasswordCount Integer [0, ∞) The number of incorrect password attempts before a user is locked out.
-3 AllowPassword ResetRequest Boolean When true, users can request a password reset link be sent to the email associated with their account. true PasswordReset LinkDuration Integer [1, ∞) Controls how many minutes the password reset link is valid for.
-5

-Setting Group Setting Name Туре Description Default Value NumSimulJobs Allowed Integer [0, ∞) Max number of jobs allowed to run simultaneously.
-Setting this number to zero will lead to a dynamically calculated limit (see page 471) based on the number of available CPU cores.
-7 the request's URL, but wishes to be treated using a specific masking API version that is not the latest version, set the DefaultApiVersion application setting.
-If the DefaultApiVersion is not set and the version is omitted from the URL, the latest If the version is omitted from the base path of the request's URL, but wishes to be treated using a specific masking API version that is not the latest version, set the DefaultApiVersion application setting.
+3 AllowPassword ResetRequest Boolean When true, users can request a password reset link be sent to the email associated with their account. true PasswordReset Integer LinkDuration [1, ∞) Controls how many minutes the password reset link is valid for.
+5 NumSimulJobs Integer [0, ∞) DefaultApiVersi on String Max number of jobs allowed to run simultaneously.
+Setting this number to zero will lead to a dynamically calculated limit (see page 475) based on the number of available CPU cores.
+7 String Used to set default API Version.
+If the version is omitted from the base path of the request's URL, but wishes to be treated using a specific masking API version that is not the latest version, set the DefaultApiVersion application setting.
 If the DefaultApiVersion is not set and the version is omitted from the URL, the latest version of the API on that engine will be used.
+Sample API Version format is like v5.1.5 etc. Blank

-Blank DataRetentionM axDirectorySize [-1, ∞) in the second of t The length of time that specific historical data is retained.
+Setting Group Setting Name Туре Description Default Value DataRetentionInt erval Integer [-1, ∞) The length of time that specific historical data is retained.
 This setting value is in integer days.
 Certain log files and internal processing data are retained in case problem diagnosis is needed.
 Since we cannot keep this data indefinitely, this setting is the length of time that old data is retained.
 Data older than this will be purged on a periodic basis.
-Special Values -1: disable this pruning method 0: each cleanup removes all files 60 The percentage of disk space allowed for all logfiles located in specific directories.
+Special Values -1: disable this pruning method 0: each cleanup removes all files 60 DataRetentionM axDirectorySize [-1, 100] The percentage of disk space allowed for all logfiles located in specific directories.
 This setting value is in integer percent.
 For log files written to disk, the DataRetentionInterval setting (above) ensures that we keep these job log files for only a specific period of time.
 This setting avoids problems where significant activity in a short time might overwhelm avaiable disk space,.
 This setting is a backstop to the DataRetentionInterval setting which is intended to be the primary driver for managing retention.
-Special Values -1: disable this pruning method 0: each cleanup removes all files 10

-Setting Group Setting Name Type Description Description Default Value LoginScreenMes sage String To configure a security/branding banner message on the Engine.
+Special Values -1: disable this pruning method 0: each cleanup removes all files 10 LoginScreenMes sage String To configure a security/branding banner message on the Engine.
 All users will see the banner message on the Login screen.
 UserSessionTim eoutMinutes Integer [5, 1440] This is used to configure the session's idle timeout in minutes.
 The user will be logged out after the idle timeout.
 60